Counseling that integrates relational, somatic, and depth-oriented work

 -

-You’ve spent years managing other people’s emotions just to feel safe.
-Reading the room before you read yourself.
+You may have spent years managing other people’s emotions just to feel safe.
+Reading the room before reading yourself.
 Giving too much.
 Explaining away red flags.
-Staying silent just to keep the peace.
+Staying quiet to keep the peace.

-But that kind of safety is exhausting and it’s not real connection.
+But that kind of safety is exhausting and it isn’t real connection.

 -

-Whether it’s a death, a breakup, or the quiet unraveling of who you used to be, it’s been hard to carry.
+Whether it’s a death, a breakup, or the quiet unraveling of who you once were, it can be hard to carry.

-Even when you don’t know what’s next, you don’t have to feel lost inside it. -
+Even when the future feels unclear, you don’t have to feel lost inside it.

-You’ve outgrown who you were told to be.
-Now you’re standing at the edge of who you really are.
+You may be outgrowing the roles you were expected to play and standing at the edge of discovering who you really are.

-This is where voice, value, and self-trust begin to return.
+This is where voice, self-trust, and a more authentic direction begin to emerge.

 You don’t need to know the names of these approaches.